Skip to content

 See also: print_structure().

 The returned object is a shallow copy of the run's internal structure.
-Any modifications to it may result in tracking malfunction.
+Any modifications to it may result in logging malfunction.

 Returns